 Given the size and strength of the leg muscles, beginners often ask: “Can you do leg exercises with dumbbells?”

-While many of the primary powerlifting lower-body exercises such as back squats, deadlifts, and power cleans are performed with barbells, there are also many leg exercises you can perform with dumbbells.
+While many of the primary powerlifting lower-body exercises, such as back squats, deadlifts, and power cleans, are performed with barbells, you can also perform many leg exercises with dumbbells.

-In fact, while many people performing at-home strength training workouts worry that dumbbell leg workouts aren’t as “good” as barbell lower-body exercises, there are plenty of benefits of leg exercises using dumbbells vs barbells or weight machines.
+In fact, while many people performing at-home strength training workouts worry that dumbbell leg workouts aren’t as “good” as barbell lower-body exercises, there are plenty of benefits of leg exercises using a pair of dumbbells vs barbells or weight machines.

 Aside from being more beginner-friendly, intuitive, and affordable for home workouts, dumbbell leg exercise benefits extend beyond the practical to the performance and functional benefits of dumbbell leg workouts as well.

-Dumbbells force you to work each side of the body independently, whether you perform the exercise bilaterally or unilaterally, which ends up recruiting more stabilizing muscle fibers and can help you activate your core muscles, identify muscle imbalances, and rectify strength imbalances.
+Dumbbells force you to work each side of the body independently, whether you perform the exercise bilaterally or unilaterally, which recruits more stabilizing muscle fibers and can help you activate your core muscles, identify muscle imbalances, and rectify strength imbalances.

 How to Structure the Best Dumbbell Leg Workout

-When putting together the best dumbbell leg workout, you should aim to include dumbbell leg exercises that target all of the major muscles in the lower body.
+When putting together the best dumbbell leg workout, you should include dumbbell leg exercises that target all the major muscles in the lower body

-This includes dumbbell leg exercises for the:- Glute muscles in the butt
+This includes dumbbell leg exercises for the following:

 Unless you have a lot of time to train, this is generally accomplished most efficiently by relying primarily on compound dumbbell leg exercises that work multiple joints and leg muscles at one time.

-Because dumbbells are free weights and many of the best dumbbell leg exercises involve unilateral movements, by default, most of the best dumbbell leg workouts will also indirectly work all of your smaller stabilizer muscles both in the legs themselves as well as in your core.
+Because dumbbells are free weights and many of the best dumbbell leg exercises involve unilateral movements, by default, most of the best dumbbell leg workouts will also indirectly work all of your smaller stabilizer muscles both in the legs and in your core.

-How you should structure the best dumbbell leg workout in terms of reps, sets, and weights depends primarily on your fitness level and primary training goals.
+How you should structure the best dumbbell leg workout regarding the number of reps, sets, and weights depends primarily on your fitness level and primary training goals.

 For strength gains, work up to performing 2-6 sets of each leg exercise with dumbbells.
-Perform 2 to 5 reps per set using a weight that corresponds to at least 85% of your one-repetition maximum (1RM) for the load.
+Perform 2 to 5 reps per set using a weight corresponding to at least 85% of your one-repetition maximum (1RM) for the load.

-If your goal is hypertrophy (muscle growth), strive to perform three sets of each dumbbell leg exercise, using weights that are 70 to 85% of your 1RM for 8 to 12 reps.
+If your goal is muscle building, (hypertrophy), strive to perform three sets of each dumbbell leg exercise, using weights that are 70 to 85% of your 1RM for 8 to 12 reps.

 Here are some of the best leg exercises with dumbbells to include in a dumbbell leg workout: